-We are a new community orchestra in Richmond, SW London, welcoming adult players of all abilities.
-We enjoy playing classical music, jazz, concert band, TV/film scores, and rock/pop.
+We are a community orchestra in Richmond, SW London, welcoming adult players of all abilities, from newer players to highly skilled ones.
+We enjoy playing a variety of music, including classical, jazz, concert band, TV/film scores, and rock/pop.

-We are passionate about adult players enjoying ensemble playing regardless of their former experience, so we do not require new members to undertake an audition.
-Instead, we ask that you read music and are grade 3 (or equivalent) upwards.
+We are passionate about adult players enjoying ensemble playing regardless of their previous experience, so we do not require new members to undertake an audition.
+Instead, we ask that you read music and be at least grade 3 (or equivalent) upwards.

-Our rehearsals are on Wednesday evenings from 6-8 pm, term-time only.
-We meet at Duke Street Church, Quadrant Rd, Richmond TW9 1DH.
+Our rehearsals are held on Wednesday evenings from 6-8 pm, during term time only.
+We meet at Duke Street Church, Quadrant Rd, Richmond, TW9 1DH.
+We also enjoy a 'third Wednesday' (of each month) beer in a local pub.

-Please get in touch by email or Instagram to learn about fees and more.
+Please get in touch with us by email or Instagram to learn more about our fees, workshops, rehearsals and concerts.

 We look forward to welcoming you to Duke Street.